A focus on strong performance

-Money taken out of super under the early release scheme doesn’t need to have a permanent impact on retirement savings.
-We’ve crunched the numbers to show how to rebuild an account balance in the future if an early withdrawal has been made from super.
+New figures show almost 1 million young Australian workers closed or drained their super through the COVID early release scheme.
+But money taken out of super under the scheme doesn’t need to have a permanent impact on retirement savings.
+We’ve crunched the numbers to show how to rebuild an account balance in the future if an early withdrawal was made from super.

 In late March 2020, the Australian Government announced that people affected by coronavirus could apply to access up to $10,000 of their superannuation in 2019-20 and up to a further $10,000 in 2020-21.
 This option is now closed.

 ASIC MoneySmart released a new super withdrawal estimator to help Australians consider the impact a withdrawal today will have on their retirement savings.
 Here’s the estimated reduction a $10,000 withdrawal will have on the super balance of someone retiring at age 65.

 It’s important for a person to understand what retirement they want in the future.
 Online tools such as the Government’s MoneySmart retirement planner calculator can help work out what someone needs need in retirement and whether they will still be on track even if they have taken some out.

 If someone has taken money out of their super to help them get through the COVID-19 crisis, the good news is that it doesn’t have to be a permanent withdrawal.
 When they return to work and are on top of their finances they can add back to their super and rebuild retirement savings.

 If they choose to, it’s possible to recover the money withdrawn by adding back small amounts over time.
 The younger the person is, the less they need to add because they have the benefit of time and the magic of compound interest on their side.

 For a person under 40 years of age, our calculations show that they can recover a $10,000 early withdrawal by making after-tax contributions of around $10 to $15 a week until age 65.
 Over 40s could catch up by making weekly after-tax contributions of $15 to $20.

 The more they add the sooner they’ll get their retirement savings back on track.